Corvette Split Window

 - 15-inch turbine wheels

 You can ask pretty much any Corvette guy what the paramount vintage Vette is and he'll probably say “C2”.
-When you counter with words like “327” and “Muncie”, the phrases “ultimate” and “blue chip” become a natural settling point.
+When you counter with words like “327” and “fuel injection”, the phrases “ultimate” and “blue chip” become a natural settling point.
 And investors clearly agree, since prices on mid-year Chevys remain solid year after year despite the state of the economy.
-A splendid candidate for any serious gearhead, this mid-year Vette is a numbers-matching piece that, thanks to a meticulous restoration, wears correct Sebring Silver paint, a correct Red interior and better-than-factory aesthetics.
+A splendid candidate for any serious gearhead, this mid-year Vette is a fully restored piece that wears correct Dark Blue paint, a Standard Black interior and better-than-factory aesthetics.
 And when all that classic Americana is wrapped in a 1963-exclusive split-window body, “blue chip” starts to really take shape.
 So, what are you waiting for?
 Give your friends at RK Motors Charlotte a call and experience this “ultimate” Corvette!

 * 3: 1963 model year